 The Town's Adequate Public Facilities Ordinance (APFO) requires the Planning Commission to review the adequacy of public facilities, including water upon submission of the first development plan by a developer.
-If water supply for any particular development is not adequate, the project may not proceed until such water supply becomes available.
+If water supply for any development is not adequate, the project may not proceed until such water supply becomes available.
 However, review of adequacy of facilities is not required for site plans for any lot contained within a commercial or industrial subdivision that received preliminary plan approval prior to April 5, 2005, unless the proposed development project is designated a "large water user".
 (A "large water user" refers to any proposed use which, according to water and use projections adopted by the Carroll County Health Department, will generate an average daily water consumption rate of greater than 2,500 gallons per day.)

-Total future water demand assumes full build out within the growth area boundary, producing a water demand of 1,189,000 gpd.
-With current appropriations, the Town will need to identify an additional 262,000 gpd to meet future water demand needs.
+Total future water demand assumes full build out within the growth area boundary, producing a water demand of 1,092,000 gpd.
+With current appropriations, the Town will need to identify an additional 165,000 gpd to meet future water demand needs.
 To address these needs, the Town will seek new water sources, preferably groundwater sources.

-Currently, the Town is seeking MDE approval for appropriations to four wells on the Harrison/Leishear Properties (Wells #1, #3, #12, and #18).
-The Town is working on an agreement with the County, which owns the property, to utilize these wells.
+Recently, the Town worked with Carroll County and MDE for approval of appropriations to four wells on the Harrison/Leishear Properties (Wells #1, #3, #12, and #18).
 Based on the Town's testing, in accordance with MDE procedures, the wells have an anticipated (combined) appropriation amount of 152,000 gpd.
-The wells are situated in the Middle Run Stream subwatershed and are adjacent to the Town's Water Station #2, which was recently upgraded in 2016.
+The appropriation is pending annexation of the property into the Town's corporate boundaries.
+The wells are situated in the Middle Run Stream sub-watershed and are adjacent to the Town's Water Station #2, which was upgraded in 2016.
+The Town and County's use of these wells is still to be determined.

-With the proximity of the wells and the need for treatment upgrade, it would be most feasible, and in the Town's best interest, to acquire water rights and easements on the
+With the proximity of the wells and the need for treatment upgrade, it would be most feasible, and in the Town's best interest, to acquire water rights and easements on the Harrison/Leishear property and be granted the equivalent water recharge area of the Middle Run Stream sub-watershed that will achieve adequate water supply at buildout.
+An estimated 300 gpd per acre is equivalent to